Cosmic-Chatter/Exhibitera/exhibitera/hub/README.md

 <img src="images/tracker_example.jpg" style="width: 50%; float: right; border: 2px solid gray; margin: 5px;"></img>

-Flexible Tracker enables the collection of a wide variety of quantitative and qualitative data using Control Server.
+Flexible Tracker enables the collection of a wide variety of quantitative and qualitative data using Hub.
 Collected data can then be downloaded as a standard CSV file for opening in any spreadsheet software.

 ### Collection types
 Flexible Tracker can collect a variety of data types.
 Each type provides a widget that makes inputting the data easy and reliable.